99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Alternative sort key for table (same as partition key) based on sort key = scalar attribute (String, Number, Binary) + up to 5 local secondary indexes per table must be defined at table creation time.
 ex: give me all the games that have been played by this user between 2021 and 2023.
 We have a different sort key thanks to LSI
+With a local secondary index you can have a different sort key but the partition key is the same.
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/4cb1c79c-c587-4ab8-b635-f573ac1fd9c7">

 Global secondary index (GSI)
 Alternative Primary Key (hash / hash+range)
+Contains a selection of attributes from the base table, but they are organized by a primary key that is different from that of the table.
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/01541488-4980-4905-8c41-e73febf490a8">

 Optimistic Locking: